ofajs/ofa-v4-docs/docs/en/docs/get-started/common-properties.md

 </html>
 ```

-## next, nexts, prev, prevs, siblings

-- `next` is used to get the next sibling element of the current element.
+## next, nexts, prev, prevs, siblings- `next` is used to get the next sibling element of the current element.
 - `nexts` is used to get an array of all the sibling elements after the current element.
 - `prev` is used to get the previous sibling element of the current element.
 - `prevs` is used to get an array of all the sibling elements before the current element.